M4/M5 Managed Motorways

 Latest News (Parish Bulletins)

-The installation of narrow lanes on the M5, which commenced on 10th April, is now nearly complete.
-To complete this section of the works, the following closures will be carried out.
+Various works will be carried out whilst these closures are in place.
 Closures will be in effect from as early as 9pm, if traffic flows are low enough, and will be removed by 6am the following day.

 Previous Parish Bulletins